-Addis Ababa is the capital and largest city in Ethiopiaand hosts the headquarters of two important international organizations: the African Union and the United Nations Economic Commission for Africa.
-The city is sometimes known as the “political capital of Africa.”
+Addis Ababa is the capital of Ethiopia and hosts two important international organizations: the African Union and the United Nations Economic Commission for Africa.
+The city is sometimes known as the ‘political capital of Africa’.

-In Addis, the River Basins and Green Development Agency is the department most directly engaged with Cities4Forests.
-The agency undertakes green development in river areas, medians and vacant green areas to create appealing and people-centered natural spaces.
-The agency’s goal is to increase the city’s green area per capita (especially through public parks and river buffer zones) and mitigate climate change through sustainable green development.
+Addis Ababa’s City Administration carries out green development activities in vacant green areas to create appealing and people-centered natural spaces.
+The Administration’s goal is to increase the city’s green area per capita (especially through public parks and river buffer zones) and to mitigate climate change.

-River Basins and Green Development Agency is pursuing several goals through its involvement in Cities4Forests.
-These include capacity building, experience sharing and engagement in different initiatives that share knowledge on how to enhance urban green development.
-The agency seeks to benefit from access to databases that identify the most vital tools, initiatives and research.
-The agency seeks to use this information to better make the case for conserving and expanding green spaces and to advocate for resources for urban green development.
-The city hopes to learn about best practices for communications and community engagement including messaging, digital media, photo exhibitions, educational material and other outreach tools.
-Finally, the city hopes to benefit broadly from collaboration with other cities in the Cities4Forests network.
+Addis Ababa is pursuing several goals through its involvement with Cities4Forests.
+These include capacity building with local communities and engagement with initiatives that share knowledge on building more resilient cities.
+The Administration seeks to benefit from access to databases that identify the most vital tools, initiatives, and research to make Addis Ababa a greener place for its citizens.
+The Administration also hopes to learn about best practices for communications and community engagement including messaging, digital media, photo exhibitions, educational material, and other outreach tools.
+As part of Cities4Forests, Addis Ababa hopes to collaborate with and learn from other cities in the network.

 “Forests are the lungs of our city.
 We depend on them for clean air, and they play an important role in our plan for a greener Addis.”

-The Agency is interested in using urban trees and forests to provide multiple health benefits for the residents of Addis, to sustain water resources, to combat climate change and to protect global biodiversity.
-The city seeks to use trees and other green infrastructure to clean the air, moderate the temperature, and support human health and wildlife.
-The city is also interested in how green vegetation can generate rain for urban farm projects, provide a wealth of useful products, and support those individuals engaged urban agriculture.
+The City Administration is interested in using urban trees and forests to provide multiple health benefits for the residents of Addis Ababa, to improve water resources, to combat climate change, and to protect biodiversity.
+The city seeks to use trees and other green infrastructure to reduce air pollution, regulate the city’s temperature, and to support human health.
+The city is also interested in exploring how green areas can increase rainfall for urban farming projects, thus supporting people employed in urban agriculture.

-At a national level, Ethiopia has committed to restore 15 million hectares of degraded and deforested land by 2025, equivalent to 1/6 of the country’s total land area.
-Cities4Forests partner WRI works with the national government to build and utilize the Tree-Based Landscape Restoration Atlas of Ethiopia in order to analyze how restoration might affect water security.
-Cities4Forests provides an opportunity to link Addis to these national efforts around the world.
+At a national level, Ethiopia has committed to restoring 15 million hectares of degraded and deforested land by 2025, equivalent to 1/6 of the country’s total land area.
+Cities4Forests founding partner World Resources Institute is working with Ethiopia’s national government to create and implement the Tree-Based Landscape Restoration Atlas of Ethiopia to analyze how forest restoration could affect water security.
+Therefore, Cities4Forests provides an opportunity to connect Addis Ababa to efforts across the world.

-At the end of the nineteenth century, Emperor Menelik II introduced eucalyptus plantations from Australia to the new capital of Ethiopia, Addis Ababa, as a response to deforestation around the rapidly expanding city.
+At the end of the nineteenth century, Emperor Menelik II introduced eucalyptus plantations from Australia to Ethiopia’s new capital, Addis Ababa, as a response to deforestation around the rapidly expanding city.
 Today eucalyptus can be found throughout Ethiopia.
-It is used as a raw material in construction, composite products, and for fuel.
-The great advantage of this tree is that grows fast, requires minimal care, and is resistant to environmental stress and diseases.
-However, there are widespread concerns about its impact on native vegetation, soil erosion and water scarcity.
-Nonetheless, the plantations of eucalyptus reduce the pressure on the country’s natural forests, and contribute substantially to Ethiopian households: on average at least 26% of total family income came from eucalyptus plantations.
-Better education and forestry practices are needed to rebalance the development of eucalyptus plantations with the native trees.
+It is used as a raw material in construction, composite products, and as fuel.
+The great advantage of this tree is that it grows fast, requires minimal care, and is resistant to environmental stress and diseases.
+However, there are widespread concerns about its impact on native vegetation, soil erosion, and water scarcity.
+Nonetheless, the eucalyptus plantations reduce the pressure on the country’s natural forests and contribute substantially to Ethiopian households: on average, at least 26% of total family income came from eucalyptus plantations.
+Better education and forestry practices are needed to rebalance the development of eucalyptus plantations with native trees.
 The eucalyptus has significantly contributed to Ethiopia’s development; eradication is not a solution.